Kfir-G/Kfir-G/README.md

 <!-- My Projects -LIST:START -->
 - [Hack IDC 21 ](https://github.com/Kfir-G/HackIDC21_Project)
-- [Watch List Management Website](https://github.com/rupCS63/TMDB-Final-Project) - [Website's link](https://proj.ruppin.ac.il/bgroup63/prod/Pages/index.html) <br/>
-    \t Tool of home contents insurance without an insurance reviewer (Link)- consists of an algorithm that identifies objects in the space of the room with the help of a telephone camera and helps the user to quickly fill in insurance along with cross-referencing his personal details.
+    Tool of home contents insurance without an insurance reviewer (Link)- consists of an algorithm that identifies objects in the space of the room with the help of a telephone camera and helps the user to quickly fill in insurance along with cross-referencing his personal details.
 With these components they gave insurance pricing to the user.
 The solution is agile and efficient with documentation and evidence used by both parties for transparency between them.

+- [Watch List Management Website](https://github.com/rupCS63/TMDB-Final-Project) - [Website's link](https://proj.ruppin.ac.il/bgroup63/prod/Pages/index.html) <br/>
+    Developed Front and Backend project from scratch: customer watch list of series form TMdb data base.
+The website includes admin panel with users’ statistics, recommended series based on several parameters, real time chat base on firebase with changing emojis.
+Using API.net, JQUERY, JSON, SQL, Firebase, JavaScript, HTML and CSS.

 - [Nightclub Management Tool Project](https://github.com/Kfir-G/Final_Project_Java)
+    Developed customer management information system as part of a university project, using Java and fully documented in JavaDoc.

 - [Monopoly Game](https://github.com/Kfir-G/Monopoly-Game)
 </details>
 <!-- My Projects-LIST:END -->